colmap/pycolmap/README.md

 <p align="center">
   <b>
-    ⚠️ <a href="https://github.com/colmap/colmap/tree/main/pycolmap">The development of PyCOLMAP has moved to the the COLMAP repository.</a> ⚠️<br>PyCOLMAP remains available on <a href="https://pypi.org/project/pycolmap/">PyPi</a>.
+    ⚠️ <a href="https://github.com/colmap/colmap/tree/main/pycolmap">The development of PyCOLMAP has moved to the COLMAP repository.</a> ⚠️<br>PyCOLMAP remains available on <a href="https://pypi.org/project/pycolmap/">PyPi</a>.
 This repository will be archived soon.
   </b>
 </p>